 It is a corporate policy of the Company that any and all rules and laws concerning the prohibition of bribery and corruption shall be complied with by any of the Employees and members of management team of the Company at the highest extent possible.
 Each of the Employees and members of management team has a responsibility to ensure that the Company will not get involved in corruption.

-Neither employee nor any other person representing the Company, such as agents, representatives, consultants or other may on any occasion, neither directly or indirectly, offer anything of value to any person that directly or indirectly represents a client, a supplier or any other commercial or non-commercial entity/person in order to get an advantage or as a reward for a favor.
+Neither employee nor any other person representing the Company, such as Business Associates or other may on any occasion, neither directly or indirectly, offer anything of value to any person that directly or indirectly represents a client, a supplier or any other commercial or non-commercial entity/person in order to get an advantage or as a reward for a favor.

 It is duly acknowledged that commercial bribery is punishable under Criminal Code of Georgia which defines it as an illegal promise, offer or transfer of money, securities or other property or property service, directly or indirectly, illegally rendered to a person exercising management, representative or other special authority in an enterprise, or any other organization, leading to such person breaching his/her official duties, performing any action or refraining from taking an action in favor of the interests of the briber or the other person.